 - Medications to decrease swelling and provide temporary pain relief

 - Surgical options, such as arthroscopic surgery, and partial and total knee replacement

-Total knee replacement with the CORI Surgical System
+Total knee replacement with the CORI Surgical System Near you

 Most often, this procedure is an option for advanced knee pain and damage.
 With this type of knee implant I replace the entire knee joint.
 It's one of the most common procedures performed in all of medicine.